ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==28 - 09:27== I got my first call yesterday.
 It was 43 minutes long and I fumbled like a fucking pelican grabbing a seal by the throat and getting smashed by a car window just because it passed by.
 Jesus Christ.
 I might get called out for this.

 ==29 - 10:58== We cleaned the room and I was so fucking tired that I almost fell asleep while still awake.
 Chai got a pretty bad stomachache at night while we were showering and I got an adrenaline rush that I stayed awake until after the Grow A Garden update.

+==29 - 22:37== Chai and I bought burgers and ice cream, then we watched *Kiyoshi Kurosawa*'s ***Cure*** (1997).
+Afterwards, we stopped talking because I wanted to play and she wanted to watch.
+I played Grow A Garden and joined a summer harvest on my own then got a Moon Melon.
+I fell asleep, then when I woke up, she fell asleep.